 Management is responsible for the other information.
-The other information comprises of Management's Report, the Business Activity Report and Report on Payments made to Governmental Institutions (but does not include the consolidated financial statements and our auditor's report thereon).
+The other information comprises Business Activity Report (but does not include the consolidated financial statements and our auditor's report thereon).

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.